Master of Genetic Counselling

-Applications for the Master of Genetic Counselling Course for 2019 have now closed.
-Applications for 2020 intake will open on 23 August 2019 and close on 23 September 2019.
+Applications for 2020 start-year intake are now open and close on 23 September 2019.

 As part of the application process all applicants must write a personal statement of up to 1,000 words.
 The statement should explain how the applicant meets the selection criteria, identify individual skills and qualities relevant to a career in genetic counselling and attest that it is the students own work.

-All applications should include an academic transcript and at least two and no more than three written references from relevant referees such as:
+All applications should include an academic transcript and three written references from relevant referees such as:

 b) employer/supervisor of paid work

 c) supervisor of peer counselling/volunteer work/placement

 Referees should detail the length of time they have known the candidate and in what capacity and attest to their perception of the candidate’s ability, character and suitability for a career as a genetic counsellor.

 Please ensure that your referees complete the Referee Report template.
 The Referee Report template is available for download DOCX, 48.72 KB.
 Please ask your referees to send their completed Referee Report's direct to email@example.com.

 This is an important pre-requisite and applicants will need to demonstrate that they have studied first year biology as well as relevant second year genetics subjects.
 Academic transcripts will be reviewed and applicants invited for interview will complete a short assessment to indicate their level of understanding of basic genetic/genomic concepts.

 Applicants should nominate referees who can provide evidence of their ability to interact effectively and appropriately with people who are in distress.